Psychology Learning Outcomes

 - Psychology majors graduate with an ability to speak effectively and persuasively in the discourse of the discipline.

-- Psychology majors graduate with an ability to work in collaboration with others toward a common goal.
+- Psychology majors graduate with the interpersonal skills necessary to work one on one and in collaboration with others toward a common goal.

 Student Learning Outcome for Goal 2